 Mothers and infants should stay together.

 There is no need to routinely bath all infants after delivery to remove the vernix.
 Vernix will not harm the infant and disappears spontaneously after a day or two.
 Vernix protects the skin and kills bacteria.
 Many infants also get cold if they are bathed soon after delivery.
-The only indication for an infant to be washed or bathed soon after birth is severe meconium staining or contamination with maternal blood or stool.
+The only indication for an infant to be washed or bathed soon after birth is severe meconium staining or contamination with maternal stool.

 It is, however, important that all primiparous mothers learn how to bath their infants before they go home.
 If these infants have to be bathed on the first day of life, it is preferable that this be delayed until they are a few hours old.